Directed by Destin Daniel Cretton

 The product of that union is Shang-Chi (eventually Simu Liu), shortly joined by his sister Xialing (eventually Meng'er Zhang).
 The lovers having accepted Li's exile from Ta Lo, and Wenwu having laid down his rings, they attempt to live a "normal" life, but this does not work out.
 Li dies; Wenwu renews his plans for global domination, now animated by vengeance, an obsession he inflicts upon his son and heir, as well.
-But Shang-Chi flees, changes his name, and puts together a quiet and hopefully anonymous life in San Francisco as "Shaun," where he works as a hotel valet (and, given the deeply grating prominence of the product placement throughout a film that is much more about cars than it probably should be, a pitchman for Bavarian Motorworks) alongside his best bud, Katy (Nora Lum).
+But Shang-Chi flees, changes his name, and puts together a quiet and hopefully anonymous life in San Francisco as "Shaun," where he works alongside his best bud, Katy (Nora Lum), as a hotel valet (given the deeply grating prominence of the product placement throughout a film that is much more about cars than it probably should be, he also appears to have a job as a pitchman for Bavarian Motorworks).
 It's around the time we catch back up with "Shaun" that agents of his father do, too, leading him to reveal the almost-superhuman skills his father trained into him in his youth, and sending Shang-Chi and Katy back to China and through the living forest and to his mother's home, where Wenwu has become convinced his wife still lives, held captive by Ta Lo's inhabitants.
-Their assertion, however, is that it's only the evil that Ta Lo exists to guard against that's snared him, and only Shang-Chi can put a stop to his father's madness.
+They claim, however, that it's only the evil that Ta Lo exists to guard against that's snared him, and only Shang-Chi can put a stop to his father's madness.

 This is roughly the first hour (with some overlap into the second), and that first hour might be enough to restore your faith in the Marvel Method, particularly in its (mostly) appealing blend of superheroics and martial arts cinema, and it works like a Marvel project has not worked in a very long time.
 There's no use pretending that Wenwu, in terms of dramatic interest but particularly as incarnated by Leung, is not by a tremendous margin the most compelling thing on the screen, but Liu and Lum are a pleasant pair to spend time with—the overpowering presence of Leung is, in a sense, good for Liu's performance, as, after all, he's playing a character overshadowed completely by his father's legend and force of will, who had to run to the other side of the planet to find any personality to call his own—and Liu manages a quiet, self-contained charisma that somewhat compensates for a protagonist who's written too instrumentally to be interesting in his own right.
 Lum, inevitably, is just doin' an Awkafina, but as that kind of "WOW GUYS" buffoonery is her territory, she winds up being well above-average for the clunkily-written comic relief in a Marvel film.
 There's no doubt that Shang-Chi would be a considerably better motion picture if she were the only comic relief in it, though of course she is not, and every other joke here feels like a studio note, starting with the guy on a bus live-streaming Shang-Chi's first fight.
 Marvel finally figured out what martial arts movies have been missing for years: arrhythmic reaction shots of some jackass making inane observations.